 Medical Cannabis Regulation

 Regulators will craft rules to ensure the safety, security, and integrity of medical cannabis facilities.
-Rules also include quality control standards, chain of custody rules, storage requirements, and advertising restrictions.
+Rules also include quality control standards, chain of custody standards, storage requirements, advertising restrictions, and qualifications for licensees.
 Products must be in child-resistant packaging and must be designed to minimize appeal to children.
 The House version requires regulators to develop a uniform flavor for cannabis products.

 Regulators will conduct background checks on those with controlling interests in applicants for licenses, perform inspections, conduct audits, and may take disciplinary action, including levying fines and revoking or suspending licenses.

 Seed-to-sale tracking and robust laboratory testing are mandated.
 Licensees must have tracking that includes the ability to do batch recalls.

 Dispensaries cannot locate within 1,000 feet of schools, day cares, and child care facilities.

 Majority ownership in each of the three of the integrated licenses and all cultivator licenses must be by residents of Alabama for at least 15 years.
 An integrated registry will track physician certifications, ID cards, daily dosage, and the types of cannabis recommended.
 It will also track purchases by date, time, and amount and ensure patients don’t exceed their limits.

 Each year, the commission would report to the legislature on patient data; program revenues and expenses; developments in other states’ cannabis laws; scientific research; diversity in license applicants; comments from physicians; and suggested legislative tweaks, including to ensure participation by veterans, women, and minorities in medical cannabis businesses.

 Rules must be adopted in time to allow applications to start being filed by September 1, 2022.
 Applications will be granted or denied within 60 days or, if a deficiency is identified, the applicant may have 60 days to cure it.